jcoreNL/docker-101-workshop/README.md

 which is specified under that specific tag.
 You can be even more specific by using the `@DIGEST` argument, which is a reference to a specific build of an image.
-If no tag or digest is provided, Docker will pull in the image version tagged as `latest`, for example .
+If no tag or digest is provided, Docker will pull in the image version tagged as `latest`, for example `alpine:latest`.